Macronius/Amazone-app/README.md

     1. install react carousel
     2. implement actions and reducers for top sellers
     3. use react carousel with data in Home Screen

+52. Force Order Items From One Seller
+    1. update addToCart action to buy from one seller at a time per order